WschW/StructuralInheritance.jl/README.md

 ![Eaxmple structural inheritence diagram](InheritenceExampleDiagram.png)

-## Note: parametric inheritence is not yet supported
+## Note: inheriting from a specialized parametric struct is not currently supported